Moomins07/100-days-of-code/log.md

 **Today's Progress**: Completed sub-section 46.
 Iteration: the for loop.

 **Thoughts**: Followed the lecture without issue and found it to be quite straight forward, I had previously covered loops in a past course.
 I will continue to further research for loops to see further use of this particular loop.

+## Day 22: April 11, 2022

+**Today's Progress**: Completed sub-section 47.
+Looping Arrays, Breaking and Continuing.

+**Thoughts**: I completed the lecture without any problems but, again, I feel that I can further develop my knowledge on this particular subject.
+I do not feel completely confident as of yet.